realbrodiwhite/precisionpaintpros/README.md

 Dive deeper into the application's architecture, functionality, and the exciting ways we're using AI in our [application documentation](docs/app-documentation.md). 📖

 ## Tech Stack

+This project is built using a modern and robust tech stack, designed for performance, maintainability, and scalability:

+*   **Next.js:** ⚡ A React framework for server-side rendering, static site generation, and more.
+*   **TypeScript:** 🖋️ A typed superset of JavaScript that compiles to plain JavaScript.
+*   **Tailwind CSS:** 🎨 A utility-first CSS framework for rapidly building custom designs.
+*   **Radix UI:** ♿ A collection of accessible, unstyled UI components.
+*   **TanStack Query:** 📊 Powerful asynchronous state management for React.
 This project is a modern, professional landing page for "Precision Paint Pros," built using cutting edge technologies. 🛠️ It showcases the company's services and offers a user-friendly interface.

 *   **Next.js:** ⚡ For server-side rendering, routing, and performance optimizations.